Hanyu-Meng/Adapting-LEAF/README.md

 ## Pretained Models
 We also provided the pre-trained models in the folder [PCEN_Adapting/Pre-trained models](PCEN_Adapting/Pre-trained%20models/).
 Inside the folder, the **Gaussian Noise** folder contains noisy trained models, Before Adapt (BA) models, and PCEN adapt (PA) models for different SNR settings.
 Those same models for babble noise adapting experiment are in the **Babble Noise** folder.

-## Acknowledgement and References
+## Credits
-As for the LEAF training, we used the code from
+As for the LEAF training, we adapted the code from [EfficientLEAF Work](https://github.com/CPJKU/EfficientLEAF) We made some modifications based on this repository.